rdkcentral/rdkb-halif-platform/docs/pages/PlatformhalSpec.md

 If the vendor is going to log then it has to be logged in `xxx_vendor_hal.log` file name.

 Logging should be defined with log levels as per Linux standard logging.

-- #TODO - Review the requirement can we define the same as wifi, or state to use the `common` logging module defined by ccsp?

 ## Memory and performance requirements